NathanHaleRobotics/ROV2017/README.md

-# ROVController2017
+#ROV2017
-Code for controlling ROV written in Java and code running on ROV written in C++
+Java user interface and serial port communication for controlling and monitoring an ROV.